jeysi04/DS-Notation-Converter/README.md

     - In-order traversal produces the infix form of the expression.
     - Pre-order traversal produces the prefix form of the expression.
     - Post-order traversal produces the postfix form of the expression.
-* **Modular and Reusable Design**
-  + The code is organized into distinct modules for parsing, validation, tree construction, conversion, and other helper functions.
-This modularity makes the program easier to understand, debug, and extend with additional features.
 * **Error Handling**
   + The program includes error handling to detect and respond to common issues, such as missing arguments, invalid notations, or incorrect expression formats.
 Clear and helpful error messages are displayed to guide users in correcting their input.